Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 Normally, sync and async code are not compatible: if you need to support both sync and async I/O, you have to write two separate libraries. greenlet can solve this.
-In fact, you can have the same code, being able to use async or blocking I/O, depending on a setting.
+You can have the same code, being able to use async or blocking I/O, depending on a setting.
 This sounds like gevent.
-However, I want to propose a different variation on that, that doesn't involve monkey patching.
+However, it doesn't involve monkey patching.

 A code example